Customer Terms & Conditions

 Keeping your account secure

-7.2 You must keep your account details, password and in-store code safe and secure and not share them with anyone else.
-You’ll be responsible for any unauthorised use of your account, or instore code, including any orders placed, unless we’ve been negligent or caused the security breach.
+6.2 You must keep your account details and password safe and secure and not share them with anyone else.
+You’ll be responsible for any unauthorised use of your account, including any orders placed, unless we’ve been negligent or caused the security breach.

-11.1 Except where the law says otherwise, our liability to you for any claims arising out of or in connection with this agreement will be limited to the total value of the instalment plan.
+10.1 Except where the law says otherwise, our liability to you for any claims arising out of or in connection with this Agreement will be limited to the total value of the Instalment Plans.

 |If you have a complaint about our services, please contact us:|

-13.1 If we decide not to enforce any of these terms or our rights when we’re entitled to, we don’t waive our right to take that action (even in similar circumstances) e.g. if we don’t charge a fee when we normally would, we’re entitled to charge this to you or ensure that we charge it going forward.
+12.1 If we decide not to enforce any of these terms or our rights when we’re entitled to, we don’t waive our right to take that action (even in similar circumstances) e.g. if we don’t charge a fee when we normally would, we’re entitled to charge this to you or ensure that we charge it going forward, unless previously agreed in writing otherwise.

-13.2 This agreement represents the entire agreement between us.
+12.2 This Agreement represents the entire agreement between us.

-13.3 If any provision of this agreement is found to be invalid, illegal or unenforceable, then that provision will be treated as though it were not included in the agreement but the other terms will remain in full force and effect.
+12.3 If any provision of this Agreement is found to be invalid, illegal or unenforceable, then that provision will be treated as though it were not included in the agreement but the other terms will remain in full force and effect.

 |What laws will govern the agreement?
 What courts will have non-exclusive jurisdiction?|